KuroLabs/stegcloak/README.md

 const stegcloak = new StegCloak(true, false);  // Initializes with encryption true and hmac false for hiding

-// These parameters don't impact the reveal(), stegcloak automatically decrypts when given the correct password
+// Parameters don't impact the reveal(), stegcloak automatically decrypts when given the correct password

 // Can be changed later by switching boolean flags for stegcloak.encrypt and stegcloak.integrity

 ```